What is your background in education?

 I began my teaching career at Truro College in 2000 as a lecturer in Health and Social Care in the Community Studies department, and therefore, worked at the college for seventeen years!
 For five years, I was also a Deputy Team Leader within this department with responsibility for the Access to Health and Social Care programmes, although throughout my career at Truro College I taught students on a range of courses including Level 2, AS Level, Access, Extended National Diploma and Foundation Degree.

 I have a degree in History and Sociology from Exeter University, and prior to this, completed the National Diploma in Health and Social Care myself, where my real passion for studying and working in the sector began!
+Before becoming Assistant Principal for Student Experience at Callywith College, I was a Programme Team Leader for Community Studies, Humanities and Social Sciences at the College.

 What inspired you to pursue a career in education?